Go Back

 Method

-1. Add the chopped cucumber and grated ginger to a bowl.
-Mash thoroughly with a muddler or wooden spoon until the cucumber releases a lot of juice and the mixture becomes intensely aromatic.
-Let stand for 5–7 minutes.
-This pause matters — it builds depth and gentle heat.
-Skip it and the drink tastes hollow.
+1. Place the peeled chopped cucumber and finely grated ginger in a wide bowl and mash firmly using a muddler or sturdy spoon until the cucumber releases a generous amount of juice and the mixture becomes highly aromatic.
+Let the mixture stand undisturbed for 5–7 minutes so the ginger can gently infuse its clean heat into the cucumber liquid.
+This short resting phase builds real depth and prevents the drink from tasting watery or one-dimensional.

-5. Pour into ice-filled glasses and garnish with long cucumber ribbons and optional edible elderflower blossoms.
+1. Pour the finished spritz into ice-filled glasses and garnish with long cucumber ribbons and optional edible elderflower blossoms.
+Serve immediately while the drink is fully cold, aromatic, and sparkling.

 Notes